-As a G Suite administrator, you can change who owns files in Drive.
-For example, if someone leaves your company, you can transfer their files to someone else.
+As an administrator, you can change who owns files in Drive.
+For example, if someone leaves your company, you can transfer the files they own to someone else.
 That way you can save their files before deleting their account.

 Transfer one file